Update: More images of the iPhone 8 have leaked, and there's talk that Apple could chuck a free pair of AirPods in the

 TechRadar's take: Look for a similar dual-lens camera, but with OIS for both lenses.
 Battery life improvements are possible, but don't count on long-distance wireless charging or a USB-C port.

 iPhone 8 Plus OS and power

 We’d expect iOS 11 to launch alongside the iPhone 8 Plus, but it’s currently uncertain what new features the software will bring.

-The iPhone 7 and iPhone 7 Plus both launched with upgraded A10 Fusion processors, so we’d expect a quad-core chip on the iPhone 8 Plus and it's likely to be called the A11 Fusion or even just A11.
+The iPhone 7 and iPhone 7 Plus both launched with upgraded A10 Fusion chipsets, so we’d expect a quad-core chip on the iPhone 8 Plus and it's likely to be called the A11 Fusion or even just A11.

 In terms of RAM, we’d expect the iPhone 8 Plus to come with 3GB or 4GB.